Michigan State Spartans: Other varsity sports

 Other sports at MSU include golf, gymnastics and tennis.
 Golf has had a long tradition at MSU.
 Hall of Fame Coach Bruce Fossum helped carry MSU to its first Big Ten title in 1969.
 The Big Ten title would elude the Spartans until 2005, when arguably, the best team ever assembled, took home the rings in stellar fashion.
 Not only did the Spartans win the Big Ten Championship in 2005, but they captured two other titles along the way and rose all the way to #5 in the U.S. Casey Lubahn coaches the men's golf team.
 A former assistant coach at Stanford University, this is his fourth year as a head coach.

 Stacy Slobodnik-Stoll coaches the women's team.
 In the last ten seasons, she has brought the Spartans to nine straight NCAA regional appearances.
 Spartan women golfers won individual collegiate national championships on two occasions: Joyce Kazmierski in 1966 and Bonnie Lauer in 1973.

 The men's gymnastics team at MSU won one national title, which they shared with the University of Illinois at Urbana–Champaign in 1958.
 In 2001, the MSU Board of Trustees disbanded the team in order to comply with Title IX regulations.
 The women's team retained its varsity status.
 In 2008, the team ranked 17th in the nation in the final season standings, the highest placement in program history.

-Gene Orlando is the coach of the men's tennis team.
-In his 26 years as MSU head coach, Orlando has taken the Spartan men to four NCAA Championships and had a team in 2016 reach the Final Four of the NCAA Tournament Doubles.
+Harry Jadun is the current coach of the men's tennis program.
+Gene Orlando was the coach of the men's tennis team.
+In his 26 years as MSU head coach, Orlando took the Spartan men to four NCAA Championships and had a team in 2016 reach the Final Four of the NCAA Tournament Doubles.
 Coaching the women's team is Kim Bruno, who is in her 4th season at the helm.